ijlee2/embroider-css-modules/packages/type-css-modules/README.md

 ### Use Prettier?

-In the declaration files, `type-css-modules` adds quotation marks to ensure that the names of CSS class selectors can always be used as object keys.
+`type-css-modules` adds quotation marks in declaration files.
+This way, the names of CSS class selectors can always be used as object keys.

-To separate formatting concerns, please configure Prettier (or a similar tool) to handle `*.css.d.ts` files differently.
+To separate formatting concerns, configure Prettier to handle `*.css.d.ts` files differently.

 ```js
 /* .prettierrc.js */